shameemreza/plugin-deactivation-feedback/README.md

         }
     });
 });
 ```

-📌 ** Note for Google Forms:** Use `entry.123456` as the field key, and use `application/x-www-form-urlencoded` instead of JSON for compatibility., not JSON.
+> 📌 **Note for Google Forms:** Use `entry.123456` as the field key, and use `application/x-www-form-urlencoded` instead of JSON for compatibility.

 ## Customize
+- Edit text, layout, and fields in `views/form.php`
-- Change the question, layout, or styling in `form.php` and `feedback.css`.
+- Style the modal in `feedback.css`
-- Hook the feedback form to your server with custom JS or WordPress AJAX.
-- Add more fields like dropdowns, checkboxes, or email input if needed.
+- Extend with dropdowns, reasons, or emails
+- Add logging or routing logic to suit your plugin needs

 ## Contributing
 Feel free to fork, tweak, and improve this.
 PRs welcome.

 ## License
 MIT - Do whatever you want, just don't blame me if it breaks.

+**💡 Collect feedback.
+Learn why users leave.
+Make your plugin better.**